cyevgeniy/evg.moe/content/ed/nvim-kickstart-volar/index.md

 draft: true
 ---

-Allright, suppose you have Neovim and kickstart installed, you program in vue and typescript, and you want to have all these yammi features that volar offers.
+Alright, suppose you have Neovim and kickstart installed, you program in vue and typescript, and you want to have all these yammi features that volar offers.